HealthengineAU/pms-api/docs/suggested-testing.md

 ## Linking a PMS account to one or more Healthengine practices

-Once a practice using Healthengine has granted consent for you to access their data via the Healthengine Practice Admin portal or by contacting Healthengine support, you should establish a method for the practice to share their Healthengine practice ID with you.
-This ID is essential for initiating the data synchronisation process with Healthengine.
+Once a practice using Healthengine has granted consent for you to access their data via the Healthengine Practice Admin portal or by contacting Healthengine support, you should establish a method for the practice to share their Healthengine practice ID and practice key with you.
+These credentials are essential for initiating the data synchronisation process with Healthengine.

 **Scenario: Linking the PMS account with a Healthengine practice**
 **Given** the presence of a PMS account
-**When** a Healthengine practice ID is supplied
+**When** a Healthengine practice ID and practice key are supplied
 **Then** an effort to transmit practice configuration to Healthengine must be initiated

-**Scenario: Practice provides Healthengine practice ID without prior consent**
+**Scenario: Practice provides Healthengine practice ID and practice key without consent or for a revoked consent**
-**Given**  a PMS account in which a Healthengine practice ID has been provided
+**Given**  a PMS account in which a practice ID and practice key have been provided which do not belong to a non-revoked consent for your consumer
 **When** a 403 Unauthorized response is received upon attempting to transmit practice configuration
 **Then** the PMS user must be informed and guided to establish consent within Healthengine

 **Scenario: Integration of PMS Account with multi-location support**
-**Given** a PMS account capable of accommodating multiple locations
+**Given** a PMS account capable of accommodating multiple PMS locations
 **When** these locations are represented as distinct Healthengine practices
-**Then**  it should be feasible to input multiple Healthengine practice IDs and associate an ID with one or more locations
+**Then**  it should be feasible to input multiple Healthengine practice ID and practice key combinations and associate each one with one or more PMS locations

 **Scenario: Updating a Healthengine practice ID for a PMS account or location**
-**Given** a PMS account or location with a previously assigned Healthengine practice ID for integration purposes
+**Given** a PMS account or location with a previously assigned Healthengine practice ID and practice key for integration purposes
-**When** the Healthengine practice ID is updated
+**When** the Healthengine practice ID and practice key are updated
-**Then** practice configuration must be established for the new Healthengine practice ID, and data transmission should cease for the previous Healthengine practice ID
+**Then** practice configuration must be established for the new Healthengine practice, and data transmission should cease for the previous Healthengine practice

 ---